 WHAT DO I NEED TO PROVIDE?

-Artists are responsible for all costs associated with rehearsing and making their show.
-This may include performance rights, hiring the cast and creative team, design materials, decor, insurance, etc. You need to make sure that you have secured the rights to use any copyrighted works such as play texts and music.
+Companies are responsible for all costs associated with rehearsing and making their show.
+This may include hiring the cast and creative team, design materials, decor, insurance, etc. You need to make sure that you have secured the rights to use any copyrighted works such as play texts and music.

 - A show title and a hi-resolution image, without text, that clearly identifies your show.